hackware1993/weiV/README.md

 5. Support animation in an extremely simple way, property animation is no longer suitable under the declarative system
 6. Develop layout preview, this may be a little troublesome
+7. Porting Flutter PVState to provide a more lightweight and easy-to-use state management solution under a declarative UI
-7. **Implements stateful hot reloading for Android.
+8. **Implements stateful hot reloading for Android.
 By developing an Android Studio plugin, when you change the code, the plugin generates the JSON of the widget tree according to the latest code and sends it to the App through ADB.
 The App restores the JSON to the real widget tree and re-renders the UI.
 The state of the entire process application is preserved.
 This will further